Get Green Lab Certification with the Laboratory Efficiency Assessment Framework (LEAF)

 The type of Lab areas that can participate is broad and covers teaching, wet labs, IT labs, engineering labs, workshop and behaviour labs.
 LEAF isn’t designed for implementation across whole buildings.

-If you would like to take part in LEAF please register using this form.
+If you would like to take part in LEAF please register using this form, you can also join our Green Labs Teams Group.

 Following registration, you will be set up on the online toolkit.
 Your team will be given a list of clear and easy to implement environmental actions that should be carried out over the year (you may well already be doing some of them them).
 These actions are subdivided into Bronze, Silver and Gold criteria which you progress through in turn.
 The actions are not time intensive and most teams should be able to achieve bronze level with 2 - 4 hours’ worth or work.